StemVibrations/STEM/docs/index.rst

    git clone https://github.com/StemVibrations/STEM.git

-To can install the package in editable mode with the following command:
+To install the package in editable mode with the following command:

 .. code-block::